thutahw/tp/docs/UserGuide.md

 :bulb: **Note:**

 1. When a patient's remark is added or replaced successfully, the Main Display only shows the patient with the edited remark.
 This makes it easier for you to verify that you have edited the patient's remark correctly without having to search through the entire list.
-If you wish to view the whole patient list again, you can use the `listpatients` command from [Section 5.1.2 List All Patients](#512-list-all-patients-listpatients).

 2. Each patient can only have one remark.
 Using this command when a patient already has a remark will **replace** the existing remark with the new one entered.